Holy Spirit: “God’s Spirit Lives in Us”

 Introduction: Understanding ‘Born Again’

 The term “born again” signifies a spiritual transformation through the Holy Spirit, initiating a new life in Christ.
 John 3:3-5 states, “Unless one is born again he cannot see the kingdom of God… Unless one is born of water and the Spirit, he cannot enter the kingdom of God.”
-This study explores the Holy Spirit’s nature, power, presence, and personhood, depicted as a preshadow in the waters of Meribah (Exodus 17:1-7, Numbers 20:1-13), where water flows from a rock (Christ, exalted in heaven, 1 Corinthians 10:4, Acts 2:33), channeled through leaders like Peter (Cephas, meaning “rock,” John 1:42); oil fueling the lampstand of God’s people, as foreshadowed by Zerubbabel and Joshua (Zechariah 4:14); tongues of fire resembling lamp flames; fire by night and cloud by day (Exodus 13:21); the dove descending at Jesus’ baptism (Matthew 3:16), symbolizing the Spirit’s reception in baptism through repentance (Acts 2:38, John 3:5, 1 Peter 1:16), echoing purification offerings for childbirth (Leviticus 12:6-8, Luke 2:22-24); the waters of Noah’s flood, cleansing the earth and saving Noah’s family through the ark (Genesis 6:5-8:22; 1 Peter 3:20-21), prefiguring baptism; oil sustaining believers’ lamps, kept burning for Christ’s return (Luke 12:35, Matthew 25:1-13, the church as Christ’s bride), guarding against falling away (Hebrews 6:4-6) or spiritual vacancy (Matthew 12:43-45); the manna as life-giving bread (Exodus 16:4-35), fulfilled in the Eucharist as the true bread from heaven (John 6:31-35, John 6:51-56), uniting believers with Christ’s body and blood; and the way opened by Christ’s sacrifice through His flesh, enabling believers to enter God’s presence and receive the Spirit’s indwelling, making them living temples illuminated by the Spirit’s lampstand through communion, an offering of participation in Christ’s sacrifice (1 Corinthians 10:16-17) and praise (Hebrews 13:15), prepared through repentance to be holy as God is holy (1 Peter 1:16, 1 Corinthians 11:27-29), essential for readiness for Christ’s return and salvation, while warning against falling away through persistent sin or apostasy.
+This study explores the Holy Spirit’s nature, power, presence, and personhood, depicted through symbols such as: waters from the rock at Meribah (Exodus 17:1-7, Numbers 20:1-13), identified as Christ (1 Corinthians 10:4), channeled through leaders like Peter (Cephas, “rock,” John 1:42); oil fueling the lampstand of God’s people (Zechariah 4:2-6, 14); tongues of fire at Pentecost (Acts 2:3-4); fire by night and cloud by day guiding Israel (Exodus 13:21-22, Nehemiah 9:19-20); the dove at Noah’s flood (Genesis 8:8-12) and Jesus’ baptism (Matthew 3:16), symbolizing regeneration and purity (Leviticus 5:7, 12:6-8; Luke 2:22-24); cleansing waters of the flood prefiguring baptism (Genesis 6:5-8:22; 1 Peter 3:20-21); manna as life-giving bread (Exodus 16:4-35), fulfilled in the Eucharist (John 6:31-35, 51-56); and the way opened by Christ’s sacrifice (Hebrews 10:19-22), enabling the Spirit’s indwelling in believers as temples (1 Corinthians 6:19).
+These symbols emphasize repentance, baptism (Acts 2:38, John 3:5), and communion as an offering of participation in Christ (1 Corinthians 10:16-17, Hebrews 13:15), preparing believers to be holy (1 Peter 1:16, 1 Corinthians 11:27-29) and vigilant against falling away (Hebrews 6:4-6, Matthew 12:43-45), sustaining them as Christ’s bride for His return (Ephesians 5:25-27, Revelation 19:7-9).

 God Is Spirit